def1ant1/RusticUI/docs/data/material/components/grid/grid.md

 for guidance on when to reach for `Grid` versus `Stack` or `Hidden`.
 The [Adapter parity dashboard](/docs/architecture/adapter-parity/) lists which framework adapters currently ship SSR/hydration support for the grid renderer.
+Regenerate it with `cargo xtask parity-report` and lean on `cargo xtask parity-report --check` in CI whenever you add or remove adapters.
 :::

 ## How it works